imade7825/money-manager/userStories/restyling.md

 - [ ] Home: Account Balance updates correctly when filters change
 - [ ] Home: Both filters (Category & Type) work in **AND** combination (both filters)
-- [ ] Charts: PieChart responsive also for small screen sizes - under 360px
+- [ ] Charts: PieChart responsive also for small screen sizes
 - [ ] Charts: Legend readable, (color+ contrast)
 - [ ] New Form: Validation prevents empty or invalid entries
 - [ ] New Form: On success -> redirecting to Home + SWR revalidate